 Sometimes when praying or meditating I’m profoundly struck with the powerful realization of just how much God loves me, that he really, really loves me.
-In fact, he love you, too!
+In fact, he loves you, too!
 God’s love is always there.

 I shake my head in amazement and wonder why.
 I don’t deserve God’s love; I have not earned his affection.
 I have done nothing noteworthy to garner such attention.
 But it’s there nonetheless.

-In my mind I know that God’s love for me is unconditional; that I don’t deserve it and that I can’t earn it.
-Intellectually I am aware that there’s nothing I can do to cause him to love me any more nor is there anything I can do to cause him to love me any less.
+In my mind, I know that God’s love for me is unconditional; that I don’t deserve it and that I can’t earn it.
+Intellectually I am aware that there’s nothing I can do to cause him to love me anymore nor is there anything I can do to cause him to love me any less.
 This reality overwhelms me.

-But in my heart, I waver; my soul doubts — just a bit — that this could really be true.
+But in my heart, I waver; my soul doubts—just a bit—that this could really be true.
 Why, God?